lasyatirumandas/LostRose_LostSoul/README.md

-# LostRose_LostSoul
+# Lost Rose Lost Soul
-Python text-based adventure game
+This is a python text-based adventure game about Belle and Beast.

+## Run the game
+Type in python game.py